Higher Gear is located at 1515 Sheridan Road, Wilmette. We are towards the back of the Plaza del Lago shopping center, across from CVS.

 Approximately an hour after departure from Kenosha: Riders will be reunited with their bikes at Higher Gear

 What?
-You haven’t yet registered for the third annual Gran Fondo Hundo?
+You haven’t yet registered for the 4th annual Gran Fondo Hundo?
 It’s not too late!

 Come and get it!
 When is Packet Pickup?